ArtifexSoftware/mupdf/docs/src/mutool-object-pdf-annotation.rst

     .. note::

-        Setting a value of `0` effectivley removes the line leader offset.
+        Setting a value of `0` effectively removes the line leader offset.

 .. method:: getLineLeaderOffset()